Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 ### version_priority

-Multiple QGIS version can be installed in Windows, this option prioritize the version to use.
+Multiple versions of QGIS can be installed on Windows.

-It define a list of version to use by priority.
+This option is used to specify the preferred QGIS version

 For example if you define :